Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 In following a differentiation strategy, corporations have to choose between a broad differentiation strategy across a specific market or a focused strategy.
 New ventures often start in a very focused market.
 Maintaining a highly focused strategy might not be feasible in the long run, as customers might not be willing to pay a higher price.
 Therefore, corporations might opt at a specific moment to lower the price while maintaining differentiating features (i.e. a move towards a ‘normal’ differentiation strategy).

 A hybrid approach might be advantageous as an entry strategy in a market with established competitors.
 The aim is then to acquire a market share and establish a foothold from which to move further.
-A hybrid strategy often is of a temporary nature as many corporations shift to a follow-through strategy after some time to increase margins.
+A hybrid strategy is often of a temporary nature as many corporations shift to a follow-through strategy after some time to increase margins.

 3. The Role of Third-Party Logistics Services